Narna00/Narna00/README.md

 # 👋 Greetings
 Hi there!
 Welcome to my GitHub space.
-I’m **Prince Amoako Atta**, and I’m excited to share my journey, projects, and the work I’m passionate about.
+**Prince Amoako Atta** is my name, and I am excited to share my journey, projects, and the work I am passionate about.

 ---